sogaiu/janet-subprocess-notes/doc/os_execute.md

 Execute a program on the system.

-`args` is a tuple or array of strings representing an invocation of a prorgram with its arguments.
+`args` is a tuple or array of strings for an invocation of a program along with arguments.

 `flags` is a keyword that modifies how the program will execute.